godatadriven/azureml_experiment_tracking_tutorial/README.md

 11. In the VS Code terminal, navigate to your project directory at `~/cloudfiles/code/Users/<YOUR_USER_NAME>`.

 One important thing to note is that the compute instance has two disks:
-- `~/cloudfiles`: This is network disk that is shared between all compute instances in your workspace.
+- `~/cloudfiles`: This is a network disk that is shared between all compute instances in your workspace.
 All work on this is automatically saved to the cloud.
 So, if your restart or kill your compute instance, you will not lose any work.
 However, this comes at the price of slower disk access.
+Also be aware that if you save large datasets on this network drive, you get a bill for the storage.
 - `~/localfiles`: This is a local disk that is only accessible from your compute instance.
 This disk is faster than the `~/cloudfiles` disk.
 However, if you restart or kill your compute instance, you will lose all work on this disk.